bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 fieldmap estimation using the following metadata:

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "B0FieldIdentifier": "RECOMMENDED",
-      "B0FieldSource": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRIEchoPlanarImagingAndB0Mapping") }}

 ### Institution information

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "InstitutionName": ("RECOMMENDED", "Corresponds to DICOM Tag 0008, 0080 `InstitutionName`."), "InstitutionAddress": ("RECOMMENDED", "Corresponds to DICOM Tag 0008, 0081 `InstitutionAddress`."), "InstitutionalDepartmentName": ("RECOMMENDED", "Corresponds to DICOM Tag 0008, 1040 `Institutional Department Name`.")
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRIInstitutionInformation") }}

 When adding additional metadata please use the CamelCase version of [DICOM ontology terms](https://scicrunch.org/scicrunch/interlex/dashboard)